U of M celebrates Black History Month

 “I am honoured at the opportunity to participate in the UM Black History Month Event as a keynote speaker, says Dr. Douglas.
 “In the context of dispossession, enslavement, ongoing settler colonial projects, and black freedom struggles, I offer a meditation on blackness and anti-black racism as a gesture towards building relationships and building solidarity.”

-UM Black Alliance (UBA) has been formed to coordinate and promote Black History Month events; address challenges and continue to honour and remember the important history, people and experiences of Black communities in February and throughout the year.
+UM Black Alliance (UMBA) has been formed to coordinate and promote Black History Month events; address challenges and continue to honour and remember the important history, people and experiences of Black communities in February and throughout the year.